 You’re better off in the long run taking the extra time and laying out good, useful, reusable code and not depending on the difference between

 pkg/.
 It’s not always possible.
 It’s not always reasonable.
 I don’t always follow it either.

 Just because I know the path doesn’t mean I always walk it.
-Doesn’t make it any less true though.
+Doesn’t make it any less true.

 Public vs Private Variable and Functions

-If something is public, it can be used outside of your package.
+If something is public, it can be accessed outside your package.
 If it’s private, it cannot.